sourabhxyz/MuftEducation-hugo/content/UPSC/Mathematics Optional/Algebra/subgroups.md

 Let $G$ be an Abelian group and $H$ and $K$ be subgroups of $G$.
 Then $HK = \\{hk \vert h \in H, k \in K\\}$ is a subgroup of $G$.
 (Easy to show.)
 {{% /notice %}}

+How do you prove that a subset of a group is not a subgroup?
+Here are three possible ways, any one of which guarantees that the subset is not a subgroup:

+1. Show that the identity is not in the set.
+2. Exhibit an element of the set whose inverse is not in the set.
+3. Exhibit two elements of the set whose product is not in the set.

+**Theorem 3: (Finite Subgroup Test)**  Let $H$ be a nonempty finite subset of a group $G$.
+If $H$ is closed under the operation of $G$, then $H$ is a subgroup of $G$.